CSC1-1101-TTh9-S21/ps6/README.md

 **Structure:** We now have a new component to our programs: **global variables**!
 Your programs should all have the following format: import statements (if necessary); the global variables (if there are any); then function definitions (if there are any); then a `main()` function that gets the ball rolling and calls the functions you defined (if any); and finally outide all other functions, the call to `main()`.

-**C omments:** I now expect you to write comments in your code!
+**Comments:** I now expect you to write comments in your code!
 Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements outlined in PS4.

 **Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.